Azure Hybrid Benefit FAQs

 - The Azure Hybrid Benefit is applicable to Windows Server Standard and Datacenter Editions.

 - Each two-processor licence or each set of 16-core licences are entitled to two instances of up to 8 cores, or one instance of up to 16 cores.
 The Azure Hybrid Benefit for Standard Edition licences can only be used once, either on premises or in Azure.
 Datacenter edition benefits allow for simultaneous usage both on-premises and in Azure.

-- The Azure Hybrid Benefit is available if you own Windows Server Standard or Datacenter edition licences with active Software Assurance.
+The Azure Hybrid Benefit is available if you own Windows Server Standard or Data Centre edition licences with active Software Assurance or Windows Server Subscriptions.
 It is not restricted to any specific licensing programme.

 - Datacenter Edition customers can use licences both on-premises and in Azure.
 Standard Edition customers can convert the licence; once you assign the Azure Hybrid Benefit to Azure, however, you cannot use the Standard Edition licence on premises.